foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ARC GNU Tool Chain
 ==================

-This is the main Git repository for the ARC GNU tool chain.
-It contains just the scripts required to build the entire tool chain.
+This is the main Git repository for the ARC GNU toolchain.
+It contains just the scripts required to build the entire toolchain.

 Branches in this repository are:
-* `arc-releases` is the stable branch for the tool chain release.
+* `arc-releases` is the stable branch for the toolchain release.
 Head of this branch is a latest stable release.
 It is a branch recommended for most users
-* `arc-staging` is the semi-stable branch for the tool chain release candidates.
+* `arc-staging` is the semi-stable branch for the toolchain release candidates.
 Head of this branch is either a latest stable release or latest release candidate for the upcoming release
-* `arc-dev` is the development branch for the current tool chain release
+* `arc-dev` is the development branch for the current toolchain release
-* `arc-4.8-dev` is the development branch for the 4.8 tool chain release
+* `arc-4.8-dev` is the development branch for the 4.8 toolchain release
-* `arc-4.4-dev` is the development branch for the 4.4 tool chain release
+* `arc-4.4-dev` is the development branch for the 4.4 toolchain release
 * `arc-mainline-dev` is the mainline development branch (deprecated).

 While the top of *development* branches should build and run reliably, there